Senior Regional Land Use Planner

 - Demonstrated ability to work effectively with community groups, government officials, and other key stakeholders, especially local elected and appointed officials;

 - Experience providing professional planning assistance to local governments, showing advancement to progressively more complex projects over time;

-- Experience in supervising other staff working on complex economic development planning projects;
+- Experience in supervising staff working on complex Land Use planning projects and project management experience;

 - Ability to work collaboratively in an interdisciplinary setting with colleagues as well as external partners;

 - Strong research, writing, and communication skills, including ability to interpret data and to use GIS effectively;

 - Strong skills and abilities in public process, facilitation, and collaboration; and

 - A demonstrated commitment to advancing sustainable, equitable, and climate-resilient development.

 Per MAPC COVID-19 Vaccine Policy, all employees including remote employees must be fully vaccinated.
 This position will require the selected candidate to show proof of full vaccination against COVID-19, including up to date boosters.
 MAPC will consider reasonable extensions or accommodations as required by law.